bloominstituteoftechnology/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+DOM stands for Document Object Model.
+It is an interface to the web page (essentially an API for the page).
+It provides an object-based representation of a HTML document, which we can manipulate with JavaScript.

 2. What is an event?

+A DOM event is a change or input that the document registers, which can occur as a result of user input such as clicking a mouse or a change in website state, such as the page being loaded.

 3. What is an event listener?

+An event listener is a function that returns a callback depending on some kind of specified DOM event.

 4. Why would we convert a NodeList into an Array?

+As array-like-objects, nodelists do not have access to all of the methods that we can use to manipulate arrays.

 5. What is a component?

+A component is a reusable custom element that has defined HTML, CSS and javascript properties.
+Using components allows websites to scale without code becoming excessively complicated.

 ### Git Set up